DunlopT/LEAF/README.md

 1. LEAF_input.json
 2. LEAF_main.py

+With later versions of the model, new versions of these files will be created with a suffix including the version number.
 The first file requires updating the relevant input parameters for the user's project site.
 Recommended values are already provided in the example presented in this repository.
 Note that the values chosen for the parameters influencing the number of stems and pneumatophores, may lead to the model inadvertently terminating due to insufficient available computer memory.
 The second file is the main code used to run the LEAF model.
 This code contains several inputs related to filepaths and plotting variables which need to be updated prior to running LEAF.
 Further detail is provided in the guidance note.

 # 4. Running LEAF
 To run the LEAF model, open the Anaconda Prompt and enter: